RasmusTr/Mat-Web-Data-Extraction-/README.md

 This repository contains a robust Python-based data engineering pipeline designed to extract, filter, clean, and structure experimental material data directly from **MatWeb**.
 It automates the transition from raw HTML tables into highly structured tabular data (Wide-Format / Feature Vectors) suitable for Data Science and Machine Learning.

+In this documentation data extraction has been performed on refractory metals.

 ## Key Features

 * **Advanced Web Scraping (Selenium WebDriver):** Connects via an existing browser session to bypass automated bot detection scripts (like Cloudflare's *"Just a moment"* page).